RuABraun/RuABraun.github.io/_posts/2022-06-26-ASR-Toolkits.md

     [..]
     valid_losses, should_stop = train(cfg, trainer, task, epoch_itr)
 ```
-With train defined in the same file and then calling [trainer.train_step()](https://github.com/facebookresearch/fairseq/blob/main/fairseq_cli/train.py#L312):
+With train defined in the same file and then calling [trainer.train_step()](https://github.com/facebookresearch/fairseq/blob/main/fairseq_cli/train.py#L312), the most important of which looks like:

 ```
 logger.info("Start iterating over samples")